 Jobs with the Montana Highway Patrol

 The Montana Highway Patrol is comprised of 225 troopers who issue more than 80,000 tickets per year.
-The MHP responds to over 160,000 calls for service each year, with the combined force driving more than 6.5 million miles.
-When not on patrol, troopers give presentations addressing important highway safety topics such as seat belts, the dangers of driving while intoxicated, and child car safety.
+The MHP responds to over 160,000 calls for service each year, with troopers driving more than 6.5 million miles annually.
+When not on patrol, troopers lead public safety campaigns to promote highway safety, addressing topics that include the dangers of driving while intoxicated and child car safety.

 Law Enforcement Jobs in Montana: Sheriff’s Departments

-The Yellowstone County Sheriff’s Department is in charge of local law enforcement activities as well as maintaining the Yellowstone County Detention Facility, built in 1987.
-The facility has a capacity for 274 inmates, and incorporates a supervision method based on the latest theories known as, “direct supervision.”
-Corrections officer candidates are preferred to have experience in a related field or previous experience which developed related skills.
+The Yellowstone County Sheriff’s Department is in charge of local law enforcement activities and maintaining the Yellowstone County Detention Facility, which has a capacity for 274 inmates.
+Corrections officer candidates with experience in a related field or previous experience which developed related skills will be given preference.
 Deputy candidates must pass a written test administered by the Montana Law Enforcement Testing Consortium (MTLETC).

 Police Jobs in Montana: Municipal Departments

 The Helena Police Department has partnered with the Crime Stoppers tip program to increase the amount of cases solved.
-The most recent statistics indicate this partnership has led to 600 arrests and the recovery of over $1.3 million in stolen property.
-The Helena PD is a member of the MTLETC.
+The most recent statistics indicate that this partnership has led to 600 arrests and the recovery of over $1.3 million in stolen property.

 Montana Law Enforcement Salaries